leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### Footnotes

 1. I kid, I kid.
 Occasionally they play ping pong.
+2. Apparently there are issues with directly comparing results.
+I'm not familiar with the details but it seems trying to standardise the primed data used.
+The paper says "However, our one / few-shot settings aren’t strictly comparable to prior unsupervised work since they make use of a small amount of paired examples (1 or 64).
+This corresponds to up to a page or two of in-context training data."
+3. Context - "The LAMBADA dataset tests the modeling of long-range dependencies in text – the model is asked to predict the last word of sentences which require reading a paragraph of context"; Trivia - "On TriviaQA, we achieve 64.3% in the zero-shot setting, 68.0% in the one-shot setting, and 71.2% in the few-shot setting"; Pronous - "The Winograd Schemas Challenge is a classical task in NLP that involves determining which word a pronoun refers to, when the pronoun is grammatically ambiguous but semantically unambiguous to a human"
 30. We're not exactly converting the words to binary representation here, if that's what you were thinking.
 Instead, we're [using a word embedding such as word2vec](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "word2") to generate varying numerical representations of the words that can be used in the algorithms moving forward.
 True, at the end of the day everything's converted to binary, but that's not at this point of the process.
 31. Ok, so I'm pretty sure the first function actually has a [bias unit](https://ayearofai.com/rohan-5-what-are-bias-units-828d942b4f52 "bias"), so it also takes another input.
 But that overly complicates the main text explanation, so I'm leaving it out.
 40. You can verify this in the [GPT-3 paper page 8,](https://arxiv.org/pdf/2005.14165.pdf "paper") where they say "We use the same model and architecture as GPT-2, including the modified initialization, pre-normalization, and reversible tokenization described therein, with the exception that we use alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer"